-Historically, "white" as a category has been used as shorthand for Christian Identity.
-That is, an anti-Semitic perspective of race that claims only those of Germanic, Anglo-Saxon, Celtic, Nordic and Aryan origin are white.
+Historically, "white" as a category has been used as a shorthand for Christian Identity.
+That is an anti-Semitic perspective of race that claims only those of Germanic, Anglo-Saxon, Celtic, Nordic, and Aryan origin are white.

 It is offensive to Jews of colour to describe all Jews as white